mjg123/mjg123.github.io/_posts/2018-05-25-Multi-Stage-Docker-Build-with-jlink.md

 As before we need to add the code we want to run, and set the `CMD`.

-Copying only what we need from one stage to the next is one way that we can use multi-stage builds to reduce image size.
-The other way I will reduce this image's size is by focussing on the base image we're using.
+Copying only what we need from one stage to the next is a great way to reduce image size.
+The other way I will use here to to reduce the size of the base image.

 ## Portola